South Africa Horse Riding & Volunteer Experience

 - Additional activities or social events

 All your accommodation is included in this programme, even during the panoramic excursion, where you'll spend two nights in the Sabie Valley.
-The majority of your time will be spent onsite at the country estate, where your accommodation will comprise of a beautiful modern furnished volunteer house, which you'll share with up to a maximum of seven others.
+The majority of your time will be spent onsite at the country estate, where your accommodation will comprise of a beautiful modern furnished volunteer house, each unit sleeps a maximum of 4 volunteers.
 You'll have access to all common areas in the house, from the communal lounge to the outdoor decked area complete with barbecue and fireplace.
 There's an included laundry service once a week, and you'll have access to free Wi-fi for the duration of your stay.
 You'll also have access to the estate's heated swimming pool as well as a load of fun activities and things to do onsite, from abseiling to fly-fishing.

 You'll be provided with three meals a day during your stay (excluding your first and last days on the estate where you'll receive dinner on the first day and breakfast on the last day with additional meals at your own cost).
 Breakfast will mainly consist of yoghurts, fruit, cereals, toast, jams, juice, tea and coffee, lunch will be made up of toasted or fresh sandwiches, burgers, pizzas, and salads, and dinners will include a mix of hearty South African food, from stews and braais (barbecues), to pasta dishes, vegetables, and salads.